Minimum residency period prior to marriage: 3 days

 If you have been divorced, the original of your decree absolute.

-If you have been widowed, the original of your partner's death certificate.
+If you have been widowed, the original of your partner's death certificate & previous marriage certificate.

 A widow or divorcee is not legally authorised to remarry less than 300 days following her husband’s death or after her divorce has been declared unless she undergoes a medical examination in the respective country which will ascertain that she is not pregnant.
 The medical report should reach us at least 30 days prior to the wedding date.
 Should the test be proved positive, the couple will not be able to exchange vows under any circumstances.